St Anselm's Philosophical Argument and Proofs on the Existence of God

-In Classical Philosophy, St Anselm argues that the degree, by which any element is real, depends upon the extent of its universality.
-This according to him, means that God is the most real and other things existing in the work emanates from archetypes.
+In Classical Philosophy, St Anselm argues that the degree, to which any element is real, depends upon the extent of its universality.
+This according to him, means that God is the most real, and other things existing in the work emanate from archetypes.
 The philosopher continues to postulate that, the concept of God as the greatest being in existence translates that God is actually in existence, otherwise, there could be something greater, or an extant greatest being which would absolutely be none other than God.

-I do support Anselms argument since he refutes an atheist’s assumption that God does not exist.
-The bible in psalms (14.1) is clear that, anybody who does not belief the existence of God is a fool.
+I do support Anselm's argument since he refutes an atheist’s assumption that God does not exist.
+The Bible in Psalms (14.1) is clear that anybody who does not believe in the existence of God is a fool.
 Such a person has two main characteristics.

 - He understands that God exists

-- He does not want to believe the existence of God
+- He does not want to believe in the existence of God

-St Anselm has particularly enhanced my believe in the existence a supreme being in the universe.
+St Anselm has particularly enhanced my belief in the existence of a supreme being in the universe.
 Several theorists and philosophers have come up with theories that try to explain the creation of the world.
 Most of these theories rule out the involvement of God or a supreme being in this course.
-St Anselm’s theory is therefore, a handy one for may who are confronted with the issue of proving God’s existence.
+St Anselm’s theory is, therefore, a handy answer for many who are confronted with the issue of proving God’s existence.
 The theory has influenced my thinking on the approach to the truth about a supreme being.
 The theory has as well enhanced my knowledge on which opinion my mind has to form.
-This is in relation to the case when I am confronted with other theories, or philosophies that argue on the non-existence of a supreme being.
+This is in relation to the case when I am confronted with other theories or philosophies that argue on the non-existence of a supreme being.

-The work by Anselm has significant influenced my thinking and reasoning on the existence of God as the creator of all things.
-What attracts me more on philosophy is that is not enshrined to people of a particular religion, in other words, people of all religions, culture or social can use this philosophy to argue on God’s existence.
+The work by Anselm has significantly influenced my thinking and reasoning on the existence of God as the creator of all things.
+What attracts me more about philosophy is that is not enshrined in people of a particular religion, in other words, people of all religions, cultures,s or social can use this philosophy to argue on God’s existence.
 I am also attracted to Anselm’s reasoning since it is not based on the Christian faith or systematized in the light of natural justice.
 Rather, this philosophy appears to be carefully meditated by reasoning and therefore, can be relied upon.
 I have been also impressed by Anselm’s display of confidence and the capacity to offer his perspective on matters relating to faith.